About us

 25–35% of rangelands globally are currently under some form of degradation.
 The conversion of rangelands to other uses has reduced the available area for livestock, leading to increased pressures on the remaining land.
 Inadequate government policies and the impacts of climate change, such as higher temperatures and more erratic rainfall patterns, have further exacerbated land degradation, resulting in bare soils, soil erosion, and compaction, along with losses in animal productivity, wildlife, and biodiversity.

-To address these threats, the Rangeland Stewardship Council has been established to set global standards for equitable benefit sharing, sustainable livelihoods, and the biological conservation of threatened rangeland ecosystems.
 Through this collaborative initiative, the goal is to integrate private sector involvement and expedite investments in rangeland ecosystems.
 This approach seeks to generate opportunities for positive environmental outcomes while safeguarding the livelihoods of communities dependent on rangelands.

 Read More